vallard/K8sServerless/serverless/README.md

 ...
 ```

 You'll also notice several places where `MINIO_HOST` is defined.
-This should be set to the minio service IP address.
-(Remember: minio is named `fonkfe` in our helm deployment so getting the kubernetes service `EXTERNAL-IP` address for this is what you are looking for)
+This should be set to the Minio service IP address.
+(Remember: Minio is named `fonkfe` in our helm deployment, so getting the Kubernetes service `EXTERNAL-IP` address for this is what you are looking for)

 ```
   MINIO_HOST: "10.10.20.201:9000"